1jour1vin

 Bordeaux

 Most of us are familiar with the Bordeaux appellation, but very few people can pinpoint its exact location.
 Yet it couldn’t be easier!
-The Bordeaux appellation is a regional designation applied to all wines produced from vineyard lands (excluding forested areas along the Atlantic Ocean and alluvial lands known as "palus") in the Gironde department.
+The Bordeaux appellation is a regional designation that applies to all wines produced from vineyard lands (excluding forested areas along the Atlantic Ocean and alluvial lands known as “palus”) in the Gironde department.

-The Bordeaux Supérieur AOC complements the other appellations that may be claimed in the Bordeaux wine region, either by taking a back seat to "hierarchically superior" appellations, or replaces the Bordeaux AOC when the quality criteria—which are more rigorous than those for the latter appellation—are met, notably a mandatory aging period of at least 9 months before release.
+The Bordeaux Supérieur AOC complements the other appellations that may be claimed in the Bordeaux wine region, either by taking a back seat to “hierarchically superior” appellations, or it replaces the Bordeaux AOC when the quality criteria—which are more rigorous than those for the latter appellation—are met, notably a mandatory aging period of at least 9 months before release.

-The Bordeaux Sec AOC also covers the entire wine-growing area of the Gironde department, but applies only to white wines.
+The Bordeaux Sec AOC also covers the entire wine-growing region of the Gironde department, but applies only to white wines.
 To qualify for the appellation, wines must be completely dry, with a residual sugar content not exceeding 4 grams per liter.

 For more information, visit the website at Bordeaux